Quansight/Quansight-website/apps/labs/posts/escaping-lyskov-substitution-hell.md

 main.py:22: note: This violates the Liskov substitution principle
 ```

-Looking around for help, [you may have found an explanation](https://metaist.com/blog/2025/05/til-typevar.html) which involves something like "Callable is contravariant in its parameters".
-If you re-read it enough times, it may even start making sense to you.

-But...what do we do about it?
-Let's learn about one situation in which this typing error occurs, and what a possible fix is!
+?

+If you look or ask around for help, you'll likely end up with an explanation along the lines of:

+> `Callable` is contravariant in its parameters.
+Just because `A` is a subtype of `B` doesn't mean that `Callable[[A], ...]` is a subtype of `Callable[[B], ...]`.

+There's an [nice explanation of what this means in the MyPy docs](https://mypy.readthedocs.io/en/latest/generics.html#variance-of-generic-types), which I encourage all readers to study.
+Today's post isn't about understanding contravariance though - it's about dealing with it.

+We'll look at one situation when contravariance creates issues, and we'll learn about what to do about it.
+By the end, you'll no longer fear type checker error messages related to variance!

 ## How it might happen

-Suppose you want to write some common utility functions for dealing with vegetables, and define:
+Suppose you write some common utility functions for dealing with vegetables, and define:

 - A `Vegetable` base class.
 - A `VegetablePeeler` base class, with a `peel` method which accepts a `Vegetable` argument.

-A `VegetablePeeler` should be able to peel a `Vegetable` of the appropriate type.
+You'd like to let `VegetablePeeler` peel a `Vegetable` of the appropriate type.
 For example:

 - A `PotatoPeeler` can peel a `Potato`.
 - A `CarrotPeeler` can peel a `Carrot`.